Marathon, Half Marathon and Marathon Relay

 Local training program options are available in Gainesville from CrossFit Gainesville and Fit2Run.
 Runnning clubs are also a great resource and located throughout Florida, including Florida Track Club in Gainesville.
 Check out our friends at Active.com, MarathonGuide.com, and MarathonTraining.com for more options.

 Start/finish areas are located across the street from the UF & Shands Orthopeadics and Sports Medicine Institute in the parking lot of the Phillips Center for Performing Arts on the University of Florida’s campus at Hull Road and SW 34th Street.

 Packets will contain your race number, sponsor goodies and your technical short sleeved t-shirt.
-Marathon, Half Marathon, Team and Marathon Relay teams may pick up their packets at the Fitness EXPO on Saturday, February 16, 2013.
-The EXPO will be open 8 a.m. to 4 p.m. and held at the UF & Shands Orthopeadics and Sports Medicine Institute.
+Marathon, Half Marathon, Team and Marathon Relay teams may pick up their packets at the Fitness Expo on Saturday, February 15, 2014.
+The EXPO will be open 9 a.m. to 5 p.m. and held at the UF Orthopaedics and Sports Medicine Institute.

 Marathon, Half Marathon, Team and Marathon Relay teams may also pick up their packets on race day beginning at 6 a.m. at the finish area.
 Onsite registration will not be accepted on race day.

 Girls on the Run of Alachua County will be hosting a pre-race pasta dinner on Saturday, February 15 from 4 p.m. to 7 p.m. at the UF Orthopaedics and Sports Medicine Institute.
 Speakers at the dinner include Dr. Kevin Vincent, Dr. Heather K. Vincent and Scott Greenberg.
 Tickets are $10 and can be purchased during registraion or by clicking here.